Evan-Balson/Evan-Balson/README.md

 **`Software Engineer (Developer/Filmmaker/Content-Creator)`**

 I'm a Software Engineer Undergraduate (BENg) with a passion for digital art.
 My goal is to build expertise as a full-stack developer and content creator while providing resources that can be valuable to others in the digital community.
 All coding projects are built from the ground up; from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, and are therefore personalized in an authentic and artistic way.
-I also plan to publish that content on my YouTube channel "[Evan Balson][youtube]"..
+I also plan to publish that content on my YouTube channel "*Coming soon*"..

 ---
 <br/>